-Note that if this control is disabled globally, or the WP Fusion plugin is deactivated, any blocks that are actively being hidden by the WP Fusion control will become visible again.
+Note that if this control is disabled globally or the WP Fusion plugin is deactivated, any blocks that are actively being hidden by the WP Fusion control will become visible again.

-Below are the settings available to the WP Fusion control.
+Below are the settings available for the WP Fusion control.
 As a reminder, to use the Required Tags (Any) or the Required Tags (All) fields, you will need to set the User Role control to Logged-in or User Roles.
 Below is an overview of how each field works.

 Required Tags (Any)

 The block will only be shown if the user is logged in and has at least one of the selected tags.
 This field is disabled if the User Role control is set to Public, Logged-out, or disabled.

 The block will only be shown if the user is logged in and, at a minimum, has all of the selected tags.
 They could have more.
 This field is disabled if the User Role control is set to Public, Logged-out, or disabled.